 You probably already know that Google has its own phone, the Pixel 2, and its own laptop, the Pixelbook.
 But did you know it's also behind everything from a stylus to smart speakers, and even security products ranging from an intelligent smoke alarm to a web-connected video doorbell?

 If you're looking to make your workplace, studio or home a more productive, secure and fun place, these clever Google devices have a lot to offer.
 We've put together this special guide to Google's own products to help you decide which one is right for you, and you'll also find today's best deals on each to save you a wad of cash.

 Google's Pixel 2 has quickly become one of the world's most popular smartphones.
 And Google hasn't stopped there.
 It also produces Pixel Buds, its own Bluetooth headphones, and a range of cool 'Made by Google' smartphone cases, as we detail below.

 Is the Pixel 2 the right smartphone for you?
-If taking photos is important to you, it’s certainly worth considering, as it quite simply has the best camera on any smartphone right now.
+If taking photos is important to you, it’s certainly worth considering, as it quite simply has the best camera on any smartphone right now (see our best camera list for cameras without the phones).
 It’s also water-resistant and comes with the Google Assistant (the Active Edge feature means you can just squeeze the sides of your phone to bring that up).

 On the downside, the five-inch HD screen is 'only' 1080p, and the device lacks a headphone jack.
 But if you’re happy using Bluetooth headphones, don’t need a 4K screen, and really value the quality of your photos, this is one the best smartphones you can buy right now.